Education

 Ionising

-What does a survey measure?
+What does a Purely Clear Space survey measure?

 Electric fields

-From wiring, appliances and electrical infrastructure in and around your property.
+From wiring, appliances and electrical infrastructure.

 Magnetic fields